tak-bro/agents/testing/performance-benchmarker.md

 ---
 name: performance-benchmarker
-description: Use this agent for comprehensive performance testing, profiling, and optimization recommendations.
+description: PROACTIVELY use this agent for comprehensive performance testing, profiling, and optimization recommendations.
 This agent specializes in measuring speed, identifying bottlenecks, and providing actionable optimization strategies for applications.
+Should be triggered automatically when performance issues are suspected, optimization is needed, or before major releases.
 Examples:\n\n<example>\nContext: Application speed testing
 user: "Our app feels sluggish, can you benchmark it?"
 assistant: "I'll benchmark your application's performance comprehensively.
 Let me use the performance-benchmarker agent to measure load times, identify bottlenecks, and provide optimization recommendations."
 <commentary>